If your application for a residence permit is rejected and you are in Sweden

 Planning your journey home

-You are responsible for planning your journey, arranging a passport and other things that are needed in order for you to return to your country of origin, or another country where you have the right to reside.
-If you have any questions about your journey home, or have not received a proof of departure sent to your home address, you can contact your nearest Reception Unit.
+You are responsible for planning your own journey and arranging a passport and any other documentation you may need to return to your country of origin or to another country where you have a right to live.
+If you have any questions about your outward journey, please contact your nearest reception unit.

 Read more about proof of departure